ivalab/simData/README.md

 # simData
-sketchup 3D model from 3D warehouse, compatible with UMD affordance dataset
+Sketchup 3D models from 3D warehouse, compatible with UMD affordance dataset; This dataset is collected for simulation in Gazebo to automatically generate affordance annotations.

 ------------------------------------
+## Usage
+please follow the instructions in [Image Saver](https://github.com/ivalab/simData_imgSaver)

 ## view in Gazebo (gui)

 1. put the .dae model under `~/.gazebo/models/MODEL_NAME/meshes/`